 Identity theft is one of the most common types of cyber crime.
 The main reason identity theft occurs is with the view of creating fraud for financial gains.
-Criminals usually steal identity information of others such as credit card information, addresses, email addresses and more.
-With this information they can pretend to be someone else and create new bank accounts.
+Criminals usually steal the identity information of others such as credit card information, addresses, email addresses and more.
+With this information, they can pretend to be someone else and create new bank accounts.

 19. Child Soliciting & Abuse

 Child soliciting and abuse online is a type of cybercrime where criminals solicit children via chat rooms for the purpose of pornography.
-It can also come in forms of material that shows or describes sexual abuse towards children.
+It can also come in form of material that shows or describes sexual abuse towards children.
 A child is regarded as someone who is under the age of 16.
 This type of cyber crime is heavily monitored by the police.

 It can be a threat to companies as well as individuals because the perpetrators may be looking to adopt another persona online.

 Ransomware affects many companies and has recently affected the NHS and other big corporations all over the world.
 Ransomware enters your computer network and encrypts files, meaning you don’t have any access to them.
 The attacker will send you a notification demanding a large sum of money for you to then get your data back.
-The criminals aim is that they will get enough people to pay to ransom fee to get a quick buck.
+The criminals' aim is that they will get enough people to pay to ransom fee to get a quick buck.

 Why You Need To Protect Yourself

 There are many ways to protect yourself from cyber attacks.
-Protecting yourself will make you less vulnerable to cyber attacks and therefore prevent you from getting your personal information stolen, robbed, having your data encrypted and so on.
+Protecting yourself will make you less vulnerable to cyber attacks and therefore prevent you from getting your personal information stolen, robbed, having your data encrypted, and so on.